open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resource-configuration.md

 <code>--input</code> must be given.
 They take a YAML or JSON value describing an
 attribute set, also.
 The structure of those values is similar to the <code>access</code>
 or <code>input</code> fields of the description file format.
+Non-local resources can be indicated using the option <code>--external</code>.
+ Elements must follow the resource meta data description scheme of the component descriptor.

+If expressions/templates are used in the specification file an appropriate templater and the required settings might be required to provide a correct input validation.

+This command accepts additional resource specification files describing the sources to add to a component version.

 All yaml/json defined resources can be templated.
 Variables are specified as regular arguments following the syntax <code>&lt;name>=&lt;value></code>.